mehwoot/cellshaving/README.md

 ## Help

 Any questions about the operation of the program can be directed to robinson.gareth@gmail.com.
-Any questions about the scientific implications should be directed to xx
+Any questions about the scientific implications should be directed to stuart.cordwell@sydney.edu.au.